 Who is Affected by Anorexia?

-What are the Symptoms of Anorexia?
+What Are the Symptoms of Anorexia?

-• Extreme Weight Loss
+• Excessive Weight Loss

-• Avoidance of Food
+• Avoidance of Eating

 • Body Image Distortion